DIGIEGGS/rn-country-code-picker/README.md

 `yarn add @digieggs/rn-country-code-picker`

-Also you need to manually install `react-native-svg` library for the icons in the component
+Also you need to manually install `react-native-svg` and `react-native-localize` libraries for the icons in the component

 `npm install react-native-svg react-native-localize`